 You can also make pension contributions into your company pension scheme.
 The benefits of which include:

 - Tax relief on your pension contributions at your highest rate of tax

-- Compound interest within the pension fund
+- Tax-free compound growth within the pension fund

 - Employer contributions into the pension scheme, which could be matched or be higher than your contributions.